Independent Women’s Organization

 Sec.
 4.04 Duties of Officers

-e) The Treasurer shall receive all monies paid to the Organization and shall be responsible for the collection of dues.
+- e) The Treasurer shall receive all monies paid to the Organization and shall be responsible for the collection of dues.
+She provides membership information to the Corresponding Secretary.
 She shall pay all bills when properly verified by the President.
 Expenditures of over $100 by any member must be approved by the Board of Directors.
 In case of an emergency between Board meetings, the approval of the Executive Committee must be obtained.
 She shall keep a proper set of records rendering an account at meetings of the Board of Directors and the Membership.

 Article V – Executive Committee

 There shall be an executive committee, composed of the officers, which will act for the Board in emergencies.

 Sec.
 6.01 The management of the IWO shall be vested in a Board of Directors consisting of the President, Vice President, Corresponding Secretary, Recording Secretary, Treasurer and all chairs of standing and ad hoc Committees.

 Sec.
 6.02 Prior to the annual meeting, the Board shall decide how many members are needed to conduct the affairs of the organization and shall instruct the Nominating Committee as to its decision.
 The Nominating Committee shall then prepare a list of candidates and present it at the annual meeting.
 Nominations shall also be taken from the floor providing the consent of the Nominee has been previously obtained.
 Candidates receiving a majority vote of the members present shall be deemed elected.

 Sec.
 6.03 Board members shall be elected for a term of two years.
 All members of the Board of Directors shall be eligible for re-election at the end of their term of office.